Brownberry Bread Route For Sale – Ann Arbor, Michigan

 What are my expenses and overhead?

-Expenses include, but are not limited to: route payment (if you finance), fuel, handheld computer, vehicle repair/maintenance, insurance for your vehicle, and liability insurance for your business (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
-The current owner estimates $193 per week in expenses/overhead or $10,010 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).
+Expenses include, but are not limited to: route payment (if you finance), fuel, handheld computer, vehicle repair/maintenance, and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
+The current owner estimates $168 per week in expenses/overhead or $8,710 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 Who is responsible for damaged or out of date product?